Scholarship Application Details

 Applicants must be high school seniors or enrolled in an accredited college or university to be eligible to receive this scholarship.

-Awards will be paid directly to the winner’s college or university on their behalf.
-Students cannot renew their scholarship but may submit an additional application each semester.
-Applicants also understand that content submitted can be used by AED.us to promote awareness of Sudden Cardiac Arrest and the benefit of AED/CPR training.
+Awards will be paid directly to the winner's college or university on their behalf.
+Students cannot renew their scholarships but may submit an additional application each semester.
+Applicants also understand that AED.us can use the content submitted to promote awareness of Sudden Cardiac Arrest and the benefit of AED/CPR training.

 Previous Scholarship Winners